Introduction:

 Key Points:

-- In language, “monopoly” isn’t a standard grammatical term, but it’s often used metaphorically to describe situations where one form or usage is overly dominant.
+In language, there isn’t a standard grammatical term called “monopoly,” but the concept is frequently applied metaphorically to describe situations in which one form or usage becomes unduly dominant.

-- For instance, if only one way is used to express an idea, that’s a kind of “monopoly” on that expression.
+If there’s only one way to express something, such as if you can say something only in one way, that’s a type of “monopoly” on that expression.

 The Opposite of Monopoly: Broadening the Scope